 About GP-2250

-GP-2250 is a highly selective yet broadly active cancer therapeutic with a unique mechanism of action that suppresses cancers by disrupting their energy metabolism, bringing about cancer cell death.
+GP-2250 is a highly selective yet broadly active cancer therapeutic with a unique mechanism of action that suppresses cancer by disrupting its energy metabolism, leading to cancer cell death through a number of validated mechanisms.
+It also impacts nuclear factor-κB (“NFκB”) which effects cancer cells’ ability for protein synthesis and DNA transcription thereby restricting cancer cell growth and proliferation.

 Differentiators